prahladyeri/siterank-stats/md/computers.md

 **programming/quiz**

 - [Khan Academy - video lessons](https://www.khanacademy.org/) - Good for learning *HTML/CSS* - both practice tests and video sessions.
 [Rank: 878, Tags: quiz]
-- [Code Wars](https://www.codewars.com/) - A must visit place for all programmers.
-The practice challenges are really addictive.
-[Rank: 16164, Tags: quiz]
 - [CodingBat - python and java](https://codingbat.com/) - Coding puzzles and problems in *python* and *java*.
 [Rank: 68951, Tags: quiz]
 - [Project Euler](https://projecteuler.net/) - One of the "old-school", but interesting sites that features solving math problems through various levels.
 There is no code-evaluation, you just have to write your own code, come up with answers and post the answer to go to the next level.
 [Rank: 83100, Tags: quiz]
 - [Advent of code](https://adventofcode.com/) - Lots of programming problems for you to solve!
 A gamification approach which is fun and enjoyable.
 It is said that people abuse the hell out of languages to reach the top of leaderboard here.
 Requires a `Github`, `Reddit` or `Google` account to sign in.
 [Rank: 304442, Tags: quiz]